Artist’s rendition of SLS on the launch pad. (Credit: NASA)

 The launch vehicle’s avionics, the “brains” of the rocket, were developed and tested at Marshall.

 Artemis Day Proclaimed in Alabama in 2020.
 (Credit: NASA)

-This was not only a celebration of Madison County and Huntsville, the entire northern half of the state played an integral role in making this rocket a reality.
+In 2020, Artemis Day was proclaimed in Alabama due to the entire northern half of the state's involvement in making this rocket a reality.

-When Artemis I launches – and in a few years when the next astronauts walk on the Moon – it’s going to be a big celebration for the nation and for the world, but it’s going to be meaningful in a special way for the Rocket City, launching its second Moon rocket.
-We invite you to come and celebrate with us as we reach for the Moon and beyond!
+In a few years when the next astronauts walk on the Moon – it’s going to be a big celebration for the nation and for the world, but it’s going to be meaningful in a special way for the Rocket City, launching its second Moon rocket.

 *After all, we built this city on rocket role.